Applying to M.S./Ph.D. Program

 Q: What is the minimum TOEFL or IELTS score required to be considered for admission?

-Here is the Grad College's English Proficiency Requirements for Admission.
+A: Here is the Grad College's English Proficiency Requirements for Admission.

 Q: Are non-native English speakers allowed to accept teaching assistantships?